 In Moscow, an historical house is being moved in its entirety to a more convenient site, thirty-three metres down the road.

-In Moscow, an historical house is being moved in its entirety to a more convenient site, thirty-three metres down the road.
+Background: In Moscow, an historical house is being moved in its entirety to a more convenient site, thirty-three metres down the road.
 The house was built early in the nineteenth century and, as the home of a noted publisher, was visited by many famous Soviet writers, journalists and artists.
 In the nineteen twenties, the Communist daily newspaper, Pravda, had its headquarters in the building.
 But, in terms of a new masterplan introduced by Moscow's city fathers, the street where the house stands has to be widened.
 So there was no choice -- the house had to move.

 SYNOPSIS: The house stands at Number Eighteen Gorki Street.
 Here, many books -- that now form part of the Russian literary heritage -- were published.
 Today, the historic building is the home of "Trud" -- the Soviet trade union newspaper.
 The house weighs ten thousand tons.
 Clearly moving an edifice this size is no easy task.